 Live Oak is a member of the Unitarian Universalist Association of Congregations (UUA) which is a voluntary association of autonomous, self-governing local churches and fellowships, which have freely chosen to pursue common goals together.
 The Association's polity is congregational; Association decisions are made by congregational delegates in business sessions at the annual General Assembly.

+The Florida, Mid-South, Southeast, and Southwest districts of the UUA have united as the UUA's Southern Region.
+Staffs have been consolidated to equip the congregations with the effective leadership and training needed to build and nurture strong, dynamic congregations for the 21st century throughout the South.
 Live Oak UU Church is a member of the Southwestern Unitarian Universalist Conference (SWUUC), known also as the Southwest District.
 The Southwest District serves seventy-eight congregations in an area which includes most of Texas (excluding the El Paso area); all of Oklahoma, Arkansas, and Louisiana; Memphis, TN; Springfield, MO; San Miguel de Allende, Mexico; and several emerging congregations in Mexico.

 Unitarian Universalist Churches in the Austin Area

 The greater Austin area supports a number of UU congregations.
 These are the websites for some of the churches: